LachJones/nvdinterface/docs/source/index.rst

 The User Guide
 --------------

-For instructions on getting started with nvdclient, start here.
+For instructions on getting started with nvdinterface, start here.

 .. toctree::
     :maxdepth: 1